UBA commits to support innovation and technology in Africa

 “Global trade is not only driven by finance, it is driven by connectivity across African countries.
-All the African government are trying to unite Africa through a trade platform.
-Every African country is blessed with some mineral, commodity however most of them are exported to Europe and then brought back into Africa as finished products.
-So we are trying to drive interconnectivity amongst the countries so that we can process these resources other than sending them outside Africa,” She said.
+All the African governments are trying to unite Africa through a trade platform.
+Every African country is blessed with some mineral, commodity however, most of them are exported to Europe and then brought back into Africa as finished products.
+So, we are trying to drive interconnectivity amongst the countries so that we can process these resources other than sending them outside Africa,” She said.

 The Bank has made a lot of proposals to the African Continental Free Trade Agreement (ACfTA) office in Ghana on how they can work together to spur trade and businesses on the continent.
 We are working with all the agencies including UNDP that have been pushing African trade to be able to bring that benefit to the people of Uganda.